toneloc/stable-channels/README.md

 Thanks to Christian Decker and the Core Lightning team from Blockstream for his help with setting up Greenlight.
 Thanks to Michael Schmoock (m-schmoock) for writing the "currencyrate" plugin, which I use.
 Thanks to @jamaljsr for developing the Polar Lightning Network visualization tool.
 I also used Jamal's code for the Stable Channels.com website.
 Thanks to Dan Robinson for his work on Rainbow Channels.

-Thanks to all of the Lightning Network core developers, and all of the Bitcoin open-source devs on whose giant shoulders we stand.
+Thanks to all of the Lightning Network core developers, and all of the bitcoin open-source devs on whose giant shoulders we stand.